Do I Need to Know How To Swim to Scuba Dive?

 So if you are looking at doing PADI Discover Scuba Diving then the answer would be no, knowing how to swim is not required.

-Though there is a very good way to over come this fear from the outset, you should 100% make sure that your first experience with scuba diving is in very shallow water or in a swimming pool.
-The ability to be able to stand up when you want to, has a good influence over the mind and it helps a lot towards over coming both the fear of the water and the fear of scuba diving.
+Though there is a very good way to over come this fear from the outset.
+You should 100% make sure that your first experience with scuba diving is in very shallow water or in a swimming pool.
+The ability to be able to stand up when you want to, has a good influence over the mind.
+It also helps a lot towards over coming both the fear of the water and the fear of scuba diving.

 Posted in Helpful Diving Info on .